Nickelfox/JSONParsing/README.md

 > `$ sudo gem install cocoapods`

-If you wish to integrate FormValidator in your project, the make following changes in your `Podfile`:
+If you wish to integrate `JSONParsing` in your project, the make following changes in your `Podfile`:

 ```
     platform :ios, '9.0'